The Kirby Institute for Infection and Immunity in Society

 - An understanding of psychometric tools used to assess impulsivity and personality disorders and knowledge of Good Clinical Research Practice Guidelines (ICH-GCP).

-- Capacity to undertake physical examinations, collect pathology samples and a good knowledge of Good Clinical Research Practice Guidelines
+- Capacity to undertake physical examinations, collect pathology samples or willingness to learn (nursing)

 - Proven clinical leadership skills and an ability to work collaboratively within a multidisciplinary framework.